johnnovak/gridmonger-site/source/themes.rst

     disabled.

-Apart from this, the rest of the editor should be pretty straightforward.
+The rest of the editor should be pretty straightforward.
 The best way to get familiar with theming is to experiment!
-There are, however, a few features that are bit harder to figure out, so let's say a few words about
+There are, however, a few things that are bit harder to figure out, so let's say a few words about them:
-them:

 .. rst-class:: multiline